Frequently Asked Questions (FAQs)

 - Windows, Mac or Linux PC.

-- Firefox 3.0 or later, or Internet Explorer 7.0 or later.
-Firefox works a lot better, so that's what we recommend.
+- Firefox 4.0 or later, or Chrome 19.0 or later.
+EasyStart works better with Firefox, so that's what we recommend.

-Of course, if you want to log in directly to the player using a keyboard and mouse, and then update the content from a CD-ROM or USB storage drive, no web browser is needed.
+Of course, if you want to log in directly to the player using a keyboard and mouse, and then update the content from a USB storage drive, no web browser is needed.

 Can you install EasyStart on your own computer?